 “Whenever we are looking towards the future regarding this hospital and the quality of care we provide, we have three primary guiding principles,” Wolf said.
 “Those are customer safety, customer service, and our efficiency.
 As a small hospital we know our limitations, but our goal is to be the best critical access hospital you will ever seek services through.”

-High quality life for seniors
+High quality life for seniors in Alma

 Many of Alma’s senior citizens are able to maintain a quality, community-based life in their own homes or in clean and attractive, well-maintained, low-cost public housing.
 The Good Samaritan Colonial Villa and Hillcrest Terrace provide home health care services, nursing home services, and assisted living in three separate on-site houses.
 Each house has 12-18 residents and its own director of nursing instead, allowing for more flexible schedules and a home-like atmosphere.